Cray-HPE/docs-csm/install/305-SWITCH-METADATA.md

 For this you will need:

 - The SHCD for your system

-It is worthwhile to review the topic about component names from the HPE Cray EX Hardware Management Administration Guide 1.4 S-8015 while mapping names between the SHCD and your `switch_metadata.csv` file.
+Check the description for component names while mapping names between the SHCD and your `switch_metadata.csv` file.
+Refer to "Component Names (xnames)" in the _HPE Cray EX Hardware Management Administration Guide 1.5 S-8015_.

 **`INTERNAL USE`**
 [HSS Naming Convention](https://connect.us.cray.com/confluence/display/HSOS/Shasta+HSS+Component+Naming+Convention)